Technical SEO 2023: Ultimate Guide

 Go to Google, Bing, or Yandex type the following in the search box:

 You will see something like the following screenshots:

 Bing Search Engine Indexed Pages

 You can also check the number of pages indexed by Google with Google Search Console.
-If you a haven’t setup Google Search Console, do it now with this easy guide.
+If you haven’t set up Google Search Console, do it now with this easy guide.

 If you already submitted your sitemap, just go to Google Console’s Dashboard and click on Sitemaps.
 Under the Submitted Sitemaps section, you can see Discovered URLs.
 Click on the “graph” symbol.

-You can view all the valid pages, invalid 404 pages, URL marked with “no-index”, URL blocked by Robots.txt and many more.
+You can view all the valid pages, invalid 404 pages, URLs marked with “no-index”, URLs blocked by Robots.txt, and many more.

 Hosting Server Uptime

 Uptime is the ability of your hosting to keep your website online without any downtime.
 When downtime happens, your site will completely go offline.